txoof/epdlib/README.md

 update = {
     'tux_img': './images/tux.png',
     'pangram_a': 'The quick brown fox jumps over the lazy dog.',
-    'pangram_b': 'Pack my box with five jugs of liquor.',
+    'pangram_b': 'Pack my box with five jugs of liquor.
+This block has a top & bottom border',
     'pangram_c': 'Jackdaws love my big sphinx of quartz.',
     'text': 'A pangram or holoalphabetic sentence is a sentence using every letter of a given alphabet at least once.
-This text is not anti-aliased'}
+This text is not anti-aliased.'}

 # update the layout with the data in the dictionary and send each item to the proper block